Sivolc2/ai-friendly-repo-template/docs/feature_flow.md

 | **6.
 Sync docs** | `pnpm ctx:sync` | No drift detected |
 | **7.
 Open PR** | - | CI: lint, type, test, ctx |
 | **8.
 Merge** | - | Done |

-## Design Differences

-- This workflow follows the principle of "outside-in" TDD (Test-Driven Development)
-- Pure functions are implemented first, then composed into pipelines
-- Side effects (database, HTTP, etc.) are isolated in adapter modules
-- Documentation is generated automatically from code and kept in sync via CI